avrabyt/st-speckmol/README.md

 ## Related library - [Stmol](https://github.com/napoles-uach/stmol)

 During the development of the related and popular library [Stmol](https://github.com/napoles-uach/stmol), we introduced `speck_plot()` function for easy usage of both libraries simultaneously.
-However, the entire StSpeckmol has not yet been merged and extra(read new) functions such as `add_spec_param` is only available with this library.
+However, the entire StSpeckmol has not yet been merged and extra(read new) functions such as `add_speck_param` is only available with this library.

 ```python
 # Installation of Stmol